EC-Earth/cmor-metadata-fixer/README.md

  # Clean and revert the changes made above:
  ./test-cmorMDfixer.sh clean

- conda deactivate                         # Deactivating the active (here cmorMDfixer) environment
+ # Deactivating the active (here cmorMDfixer) environment
+ conda deactivate
 ```

-### Apply cmorMDfixer at the ESGF node to data which has been published at the ESGF node
+### Apply cmorMDfixer on your data (possibly on published data at the ESGF node)

 ##### Option 1: Running the cmorMDfixer: